jboss-dockerfiles/aerogear/wildfly/unifiedpush-wildfly/README.md

            -it aerogear/unifiedpush-wildfly
 ```

 **Note**: The image will run SSL by default with self signed certificates being automatically generated.
+If you want to use your own certificate and key (authority certified certificates for example), proceed as follows :

+1. put your key and certificate respectively named `privatekey.key` and `certificate.crt` in a dedicated directory.
+2. Launch the container as above but adding a volume option : `-v <path to the dir where you put key and cert>:/keys`

+The image will use your certificates instead of the self signed ones.

 ## Building the image (alternative)